konstantinoskitsantas/Tableau_project_India/README_COVID19_Tableau_Project.md

 # 🦠 Tableau Project: COVID-19 Analysis & Forecasting

-This project leverages Tableau to explore and visualize global and Indian COVID-19 data through maps, charts, forecasts, and statistical plots.
-It provides insights into case distributions, recovery trends, and predictive modeling.
+This project leverages Tableau to explore and visualize global and Indian COVID-19 data through maps, charts, forecasts and statistical plots.
+It provides insights into case distributions, recovery trends and predictive modeling.

 ---

 ## 📁 About the Dataset

 This dataset contains **time-series data** related to the global spread of **COVID-19**, with a particular focus on **India**.
-Each record tracks confirmed cases, deaths, and recoveries by country or state over time.
+Each record tracks confirmed cases, deaths and recoveries by country or state over time.

 ### 🧾 Dataset Columns:
 - **SNo**: Serial number of the record